mnoukhov/tiny-aha-moment/README.md

 What happens if we use a weaker model for our experiments? `Qwen/Qwen2.5-0.5B-base` is the old version of Qwen.
 Can it learn to play Countdown?

 Can we figure out how good our model *will* be after training before training?
 One thing to look at is whether it *can* answer questions at all.
 To do this, we can look at the `train/pass_at_group` metric that tracks whether there was at least 1 answer in our group of `num_responses_per_prompt` that got it right.
+Can we increase the number of `num_responses_per_prompt` to try and get more signal?

 Let's try other models like a bigger / better version of 2.5 `Qwen/Qwen2.5-1.5B-base`.
 If that model doesn't work, let's take a model that has been SFTed on correct reasoning traces for countdown but with a slightly different template `CohenQu/Qwen2.5-1.5B_Countdown-v1`.
 What if we change the `PROMPT_TEMPLATE` to match it exactly?